Abstract nouns in English: Usage, examples and exercises

 Abstract nouns cannot be perceived through these five senses.

-Specific nouns can also be proper nouns, common nouns, collective nouns, countable or uncountable nouns.
+Specific nouns can also be proper nouns, common nouns, collective nouns, countable nouns, or uncountable nouns.

 Abstract nouns can only be common nouns and uncountable nouns.